goldnarms/IconWiki/Development-Environment-Setup.md

 OR

-Run the script run-dev.bat/sh script located under scripts.
+Run the script `run-dev.bat/sh` script located under scripts.
 This should fire up the mongodb database, a monitor watching the LESS files, and the Node.js server.
 The various processes are fired up and managed by [Foreman](https://github.com/nodefly/node-foreman).
+Processes are defined under `PROCFILE.dev` and environment variables are set in `dev.env`.

 The webserver will now be listening on `localhost:3000`.